Table of Contents

 Host github-YOUR-APP HostName github.com AddKeysToAgent yes PreferredAuthentications publickey IdentityFile ~/.ssh/id_ed25519

-- Host: name you'll use in the terminal when referring to this server.
+- Host: the name you'll use in the terminal when referring to this server.
 Choose a name that's easy to remember.

-- HostName: real hostname that you'll connect to.
+- HostName: the real hostname that you'll connect to.
 In this case, github.com.

 - AddKeysToAgent: specifies if it should add the private key to the